thiagobien/ACL/workshop/03_Monolith_to_Microservices/4_Identify_a_Microservice/README.md

 1. Choose the **Transaction & services** tab from the left menu.
 1. Select service **TicketMonsterUI**.
 1. Click on **View service flow**.
-1. Finally, you see the service flow containing the virtual microservice `ws-xx-orders-service`.
+1. Finally, you see the service flow containing the virtual microservice `project-xx-orders-service`.

 ---